abendorf/acic_2022/README.md

 This repository contains code for my submission to the 2022 American Causal Inference Conference data challenge.
 For more information about the data challenge, see https://acic2022.mathematica.org/

 If you happen to look at this code and have any questions or comments, please direct those to abendorf at <insert name of google's popular email service here>.
-I am not a causal inference researcher, just an interested layman, so I would greatly appreciate any feedback from more knowledgeable people.
+I am not a causal inference researcher, just an interested data person trying to learn more about causal inference, so I would greatly appreciate any feedback from more knowledgeable people.

 SUMMARY OF MY APPROACH: